-We consent to the use in this Amendment No. 1 to the Registration Statement No. 333-87662 of Willis Group Holdings Limited of our report dated February 5, 2002, appearing in the Prospectus, which is a part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.
+We consent to the use in this Registration Statement No. 333- of Willis Group Holdings Limited of our report dated February 5, 2002, appearing in the Prospectus, which is a part of such Registration Statement, and to the reference to us under the heading "Experts" in such Prospectus.